Sigma-Skidder-Team/aegis-remap/README.md

 # Aegis client remapping project powered by the Venezuelan immigrant Aegis dick rider named s0ropt

 An auth emulator will (hopefully) be released alongside this.
+Also frens, save your money, buy yourself something nice.
+If you really want to spend money please spend it in a good place and if you just want a good client (free) go to https://discord.gg/8UrPzjnnwb
 ## Why?

 Just look at the quality of this client...